Best of the West

 Aran Islands & Cliffs of Moher

 After some free time on the island we get back on the ferry to experience the scale and majestic beauty of the Cliffs of Moher with a view that is truly breath-taking.
-From the Cliffs we make our way to Spanish Point for dinner at the Armada Hotel with stunning views of the Atlantic Ocean.
-After dinner you can enjoy the perfect pint around the hearth of a log burning fire at Johnny Burkes pub, which is attached to the hotel.
+From the Cliffs we will meet with our tour guide Ollie who will take you on a mouth-watering tour of all West Clare has to offer, including a freshly caught fish and chip supper.
+Then we check into the Lahinch Coast Hotel with stunning views of the Atlantic Ocean.

 We then continue on to Killarney where you will step back in time and experience Ireland’s most traditional mode of transport with a jaunting car tour.
 Learn about the history, folklore and the beauty of Killarney National Park and the majestic 15th century Ross Castle on the shores of Lough Leane.
 After checking into the hotel your evening is at leisure, so make sure you explore the town after dinner to catch some live traditional music at the many pubs lining the streets.
 One we recommend is J. M. Reidys, while it looks small from the outside, the pub has a sprawling interior with loads of cozy nooks that make it feel endless, and with live music almost every night of the year, you’re sure to enjoy a drink or two here.